An Imaginary Rebellion and How It was Suppressed

 An Imaginary Rebellion and How It was Suppressed: An Account of the Punjab Disorders and the Working of Martial Law is a book written by Pearay Mohan, an Indian lawyer and assistant editor of The Tribune.
 It was published by Khosla Brothers in 1920, shortly after the release of the Indian Congress report on the Punjab disturbances of 1919.
 Included in it is a foreword by the Indian revolutionary, Lala Lajpat Rai.

 Publication

-An Imaginary Rebellion and How It was Supressed by Pearay Mohan, was first published by Khosla Brothers of Lahore in 1920, shortly after the release of B. G. Horniman's book Amritsar and Our Duty to India (1920), about the Jallianwalla Bagh Massacre of April 1919, and the Indian Congress report on the Punjab disturbances of 1919.
-It was reprinted in two volumes by Gyan Publishing House in 1999, and edited by Ravi M. Bakaya, under the new title of The Punjab Rebellion of 1919 and How It was Supressed.
+An Imaginary Rebellion and How It was Suppressed by Pearay Mohan, was first published by Khosla Brothers of Lahore in 1920, shortly after the release of B. G. Horniman's book Amritsar and Our Duty to India (1920), about the Jallianwalla Bagh Massacre of April 1919, and the Indian Congress report on the Punjab disturbances of 1919.
+It was reprinted in two volumes by Gyan Publishing House in 1999, and edited by Ravi M. Bakaya, under the new title of The Punjab Rebellion of 1919 and How It was Suppressed.